Home » Disaster Management Project

 7. Rehabilitation and Reconstruction

-Project on Disaster management
+Project on Disaster Management Objectives

 A disaster management project is a strategy created to aid a community or organisation in disaster prevention, response, and recovery.
 Natural or man-made, disasters can result in a variety of harm, including destruction of physical property, injuries, and fatalities.